-5-minute read - By Kate Brunton, September 14, 2022
+5-minute read - by Kate Brunton, September 14, 2022

 UPDATE: At a SPIE conference in September 2022, Vadim, Carmen, Guido and six other ASML employees were presented with a BACUS Prize Award “in recognition of their work in the research, development and commercialization of EUV pellicles for high-volume manufacturing.”
+See the LinkedIn post.

 The pellicle is one of the breakthroughs that enabled EUV (extreme ultraviolet) lithography in high-volume microchip manufacturing.
 In this story, three physicists describe how ASML researched this ‘impossible’ technology and brought it to market.